WeiShaoD/neuroimage-menu/docs/source/FSL/ROI/ROI_analysis.rst

 .. image:: fslmeants.PNG

 Now, you can use the right hippocampus mask and repeat the steps above to do an ROI analysis for right hippocampus on cash-explode condition.
+Have fun!